Skip to Content

 Language versions:

-Unfortunately, there is a temporary backlog of applications for family reunification from Afghans.
+Unfortunately, there is a backlog of applications for family reunification.
 We process applications as urgent if they are submitted by unaccompanied minors or by family members of unaccompanied minors (sponsors) who already live in Finland with a residence permit.
 You do not need to separately request us to speed up the processing of the application.
 Other applications are processed in the order they arrive.
 We will contact you if we need any additional information for your application.

-Due to the backlog, we are not necessarily able to decide a customer’s application before his or her visa to Iran expires.
-Expiry of visa is not considered a sufficient ground to request expedited processing.
+We are not necessarily able to decide a customer’s application before his or her visa to Iran expires.
+Expiry of visa is not considered to be sufficient grounds to request expedited processing.

 The Ministry for Foreign Affairs of Finland is responsible for providing possible assistance to Finnish citizens and foreign nationals residing permanently in Finland while they are abroad.